marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Watson-AIOPS.md

 <img src='../images/WAIOPS.png'
        style="width:100px;height:100px;"/>

-At this point, you have a working OCP cluster on your platform of choice.
+At this point, you should have a working OCP cluster on your platform of choice.
 Your <**ENVIRONMENT_NAME**>-env.sh configuration file will contain details of the platform and OCP installation.
-You will now add to this file, the details of:
+To install CP4WAIOPS, you must add some additional information to the env file.
+Below is a description of the information, you wll need to add.

-1) The Cloud Pak info that you wish to install
+1) Version of the CP4WAIOPS product to install

-2) The services that you wish to install on the Cloud Pak
+2) The CP4WAIOPS services that you wish to install

+Daffy automation scripts currently support the deployment of

+* **AI Manager** - (This is installed with the cp4waiops/build.sh script)
+* **Event Manager** - This is an optional component that can be installed with the service.sh scrpt.
+You must set the install fag to true before you run the service.sh script.

+!!!
+Note
+      The Daffy Event Manager deployment script ONLY installs the operator.
+You must configure and deploy the custom resource.

+*  **Infrastructure Automation** - This is an optional component that can be installed with the service.sh scrpt.
+You must set the install fag to true before you run the service.sh script.

-## Step 2: Deploy Cloud Pak
+## Step 2: Deploy Cloud Pak for WAIOPS + AI Manager

 Deploying the Cloud Pak for Watson AIOps only requires **one** entry to your environment file (/data/daffy/env/<**ENVIRONMENT_NAME**>-env.sh)